PratibhaJaiswal11/BitCoinPrices/README.md

 # Bitcoin Price Tracke

-Bitcoin Price Tracke allow you to track the price movement of Bitcion.
+Bitcoin Price Tracker allow you to track the price movement of Bitcoin.
 Following are the features:
   - Last week,month, year prices
   - Price on a specific date
-  - Moving/Rolling Average for a specific timerange
+  - Moving/Rolling Average for a specific time range
   - Simple algorithm indicating buy, sell or hold

 ### Tech